turtlecoin/pool-guardian/README.md

 Notes:
 * `/hacheck/<nodeGroup>/<nodeId>` queries for a specific daemon, and `/hacheck/miningaddress/<poolMiningAddress>` queries the pool directly, and in effect whatever daemon is currently active on it.
-* Note: All endpoints accept an additional parameter `/<failureDeviance>` which is an integer, and overrides the default failure deviance from the config.js file.
+* All endpoints accept an additional parameter `/<failureDeviance>` which is an integer, and overrides the default failure deviance from the config.js file.

 ## Configuring